giorgiop/giorgiop.github.io/index.md

 title: Home
 ---

+I am a postdoctoral researcher at the [UvA-Bosch DELTA Lab](https://ivi.fnwi.uva.nl/uvaboschdeltalab/) (Deep Learning Technologies Amsterdam), a joint effort of the University of Amsterdam and Bosch, led by [Max Welling](https://staff.fnwi.uva.nl/m.welling/), where we work on fundamental research in deep learning for computer vision and automotive.

-I do research and engineering at [CSIRO Data61](http://www.data61.csiro.au) on topics of machine learning and privacy in the [N1analytics](http://www.n1analytics.com) team.
+Previously, I did research and engineering on topics of machine learning and privacy at  [N1analytics](http://www.n1analytics.com), part of [CSIRO Data61](http://www.data61.csiro.au).
 I completed my PhD on machine learning at the [Australian National University](https://www.anu.edu.au) with [NICTA](https://www.nicta.com.au), advised by [Richard Nock](http://users.cecs.anu.edu.au/~rnock/) and [Tiberio Caetano](http://www.tiberiocaetano.com).
-My thesis was about weak supervision, i.e. any learning problem in the continuum between supervised and unsupervised learning.
-In particular, I studied scenarios where supervision is given by high-level aggregated statistics or corrupted by noise; I also touched on learning theory, privacy, distributed data and deep learning.
+My thesis was about weak supervision, learning problems in the continuum between supervised and unsupervised learning, for examples when supervision is given by high-level aggregated statistics or corrupted by noise; I also touched on learning theory, privacy and deep learning.
 Prior to moving to Australia, I received my BSc and MSc from Politecnico di Milano with a research thesis on Nash equilibrium computation working with [Nicola Gatti](http://www.gametheory.polimi.it/nicola-gatti.html).